Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 To unify switches added to Switch Manager, it makes sense to conform to a naming convention so the below dot points are some rules to go by

 * All characters should be lowercase
-* If a button has a initial press action (where it's always called before other actions) then this should be called **init**, this is usefull for setting timers and other initiating actions
+* If a button has a initial press action (where it's always called before other actions) then this should be called **init**, this is useful for setting timers and other initiating actions
 * If mechanical button then the action should be **press**
 * If touch button (as in there's no mechanical trigger) then the action should be **tap** (if unsure then resort to **press**)
 * If action is double press/tap or triple press/tap and so on then the action should be **press 2x** / **tap 2x** or **press 3x** / **tap 3x** and so on